-Effective March 2011 NYSDOH ELAP has dropped these analyze immediately field parameters from their certification program.
+Effective March 2011 NYSDOH ELAP dropped these "analyze immediately" field parameters from their certification program.
 In March 2013, the laboratory applied for NELAP certification for pH, temperature, and residual chlorine through NJDEP's Environmental Laboratory Certification Program.
-This certification was granted in January, 2015.
+This certification was granted and has been maintained since January 2015.